fukamachi/trivial-glob/README.md

 **Arguments:**
 - `pathname-or-pattern` - A pathname designator or glob pattern string
 - `follow-symlinks` - If true, follow symbolic links during traversal (default: `nil`)
 - `exclude` - Pattern or list of patterns to exclude from results.
-Patterns without `/` match against filename only, while patterns with `/` match against the full pathname.
-Use `*/` to match at any directory depth.
+Patterns without `/` match against filename only.
+Patterns with `/` that don't start with `/` are automatically prefixed with `**/` to match at any directory depth.
+Patterns ending with `/` are treated as directory exclusions and match all files within that directory recursively.
+Absolute paths (starting with `/`) match literally.

 **Returns:** List of pathnames